Apply for a parking permit

-If your address is eligible you can apply for 2 residential and 2 visitor parking permits.
-You can apply for a parking permit online, in person.
+If your address is eligible, you can apply for 2 residential and 2 visitor parking permits.
+You can online or in person.

-Boats, caravans, trailers and heavy or long vehicles (trucks, buses etc.) are not eligible for residential or visitor parking permits.
+Boats, caravans, trailers and heavy or long vehicles are not eligible for residential or visitor parking permits.

 Permits expire on 31 July each year.

 View our Parking Permit Policy for detailed information and parking locations.

 - Residential permit 2: $15.

 - Visitor permit 1: $22.50 | $5 with proof of concession or associated with a disabled permit.

 If you have a concession card or a disabled parking permit(PDF, 60KB), your first visitor permit will cost you $10.

 How permits work